 The customer in front of me had a bill for $12.50.
 They promptly handed the service window attendant a $20 bill.
-What happened next took me back…the server asked, “Do you need change?”
+What happened next took me back.
+The server asked, “Do you need change?”
 Huh?
-Were they really angling for a $7.50 tip?
+Were they really hoping for a $7.50 tip?

-As an owner or manager, when a server picks up a cash payment, and asks the guest “Do you need change?”.
-They might as well say “Can I keep the change for my tip?”.
-You need to train your staff to look the guest in the eye and state “Your change will be [insert amount here]” and give them the chance to say “OK” or “Keep the change”.
+As an owner or manager, when a server picks up a cash payment, and asks the guest “Do you need change?”, they might as well say “Can I keep the change for my tip?”.
+You need to train your staff to look at the guest and state “Your change will be [insert amount here]” and give them the chance to say “OK” or “Keep the change”.

 Don’t risk offending your customer base by asking if they want their change.
 It should always be assumed that they do, if they don’t want it, they will tell you, or drop it in your tip jar.

 In today’s food truck world, we’d be curious to know if any of your servers have made the mistake of asking, “Do you need change?” and what your reaction has been.
 You can share your thoughts on this topic in the comment section or social media.
 Twitter | Facebook